19th Amendment Centennial

 HOW TO GET YOUR CARD

-These special edition cards will be available starting October 14 at Sidewalk Service libraries during business hours, while supplies last.
+These special edition cards are now available at your local LA County Library location during business hours, while supplies last.
 Existing library cards may be exchanged for these designs, free of charge.

-To apply for a new library card or replace your current library card, please call your nearest Sidewalk Service library.
+To apply for a new library card or replace your current library card, please call your local library.
 You will need to wear a mask when picking up your new library card.

 FREQUENTLY ASKED QUESTIONS